cjwinchester/budget/README.md

 :fire: :moneybag: :fire:

-caveat emptor, this is a trash fire not intended to be used in production, ever, for any reason
+this is a trash fire

+don't use in production, ever, for any reason

 ### Requirements
 * python